1. Work requirements

 2. Equality considerations

-When determining which staff which staff can safely return on-site to undertake the agreed work, departments should make sure that equality issues are taken into account, including travel to work.
+In planning for a return to on-site working, departments must make sure that equality issues are taken into account, including arrangements for travel to work.

 3. Individual circumstances

-With effect from 19 July 2021 there is no longer a requirement for staff to work from home if they can but some staff members may be unable to return to work on-site in the immediate future.
+There is no longer a requirement for staff to work from home if they can, and staff are expected to return to working on-site.
+However, some staff members may be unable to return to work on-site in the immediate future.
+For example:

 - Those who have symptoms of COVID-19 must remain at home for 10 days or until they are fully recovered in accordance with NHS guidance.
-They will receive sick pay subject to entitlement but this will not be counted towards their sickness absence record.
+If they are not well enough to work from home, or unable to do their job remotely, they will receive sick pay subject to entitlement, but this will not be counted towards their sickness absence record;

-- Those who are self-isolating because a member of their household has COVID-19 symptoms must remain at home for the full 10 day self-isolation.
+- Those who are required to self-isolate for other reasons under current government guidance must remain at home for the full prescribed period of self-isolation.
 Staff who are self-isolating should work at home if they can, provided that they are well.
-If they are unable to work at home for operational reasons they will continue to receive their normal pay.
+If they are unable to work at home for operational reasons, they will continue to receive their normal pay.

-It is now an offence for the University to knowingly permit a member of staff who is required to self-isolate to attend the workplace.
+Note: It is an offence for the University to knowingly permit a member of staff who is required to self-isolate to attend the workplace.
 Fines for the offence start at £1,000.

 Staff in high risk categories

-NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office (or sent by password protected email to HR staff for secure electronic storage, where the physical office is not open) in accordance with GDPR requirements.
+NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office (or sent by password protected email to HR staff for secure electronic storage, where physical filing is not used or available) in accordance with GDPR requirements.